daniyalismail/Hackathon-2-And-Hackathon-3-Combined/README.md

 🚀 Hackathon 2 & 3 Project
 Version
 Status

+<h3 align="center">A Next.js Project by M. Daniyal Ismail</h3>
+📖 About Me and My Project
 Hello!
 My name is M. Daniyal Ismail, and I am a GIAIC student.
 I was assigned Template No. 1 for this project.
 I submitted Hackathon 2 with a late submission due to university project deadlines, but I have now almost completed Hackathon 2 and Hackathon 3.
 Here’s a summary of my progress and remaining tasks:

 🚧 Remaining Tasks